Mineral Pools vs. Salt Water Pools

 Pool Ionizer

-Pool ionizers add natural minerals to the water which assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
-This allows you to reduce the chlorine concentration to around half of what you would need in a salt water or traditional chlorine pool.
+Pool ionizers add natural minerals to the water, which assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
+This allows you to reduce the chlorine concentration to around half of what you would need in a saltwater or traditional chlorine pool.

-Finally, with mineral pools there is no risk of property damage or corrosion.
+Finally, with mineral pools, there is no risk of property damage or corrosion.